-The purpose of this article is to explain the implications of being an international student in China and how to make the most of your stay there.
+The purpose of this article is to give you a good understanding of the student life as a foreigner in China.
 The views expressed in this post are solely based on my own experience.

 Why going to China for studies?